pcmichaud/micro/source/strategy_en.rst

 The Nash equilibrium is therefore :math:`p_i=c \quad \forall i`.
 Hence, even if two firms, we get the Pareto optimal outcome equivalent to perfect competition.

 The most important assumption for this result to arise is that prices can be observed across all firms without cost.
-The goods are also homgeneous.
+The goods are also homogeneous.

 In real life situations, price comparisons are sometimes costly which leads to price variation across competitors in equilibrium.